meteor/meteor/packages/livedata/DDP.md

      `cleared` field contains an array of fields that are no longer in the document.

    - A `removed` message indicates a document was removed from the local set.
 The `id` field is the ID of the document.

- * If a collection is ordered, the `added` message is replaced by `addedBefore`, which additionally contains the ID of the document after the one being added in the `before` field.
+ * A collection is either ordered, or not.
+If a collection is ordered, the `added` message is replaced by `addedBefore`, which additionally contains the ID of the document after the one being added in the `before` field.
 If the document is being added at the end, `before` is set to null.
 For a given collection, the server should only send `added` messages or `addedBefore` messages, not a mixture of both, and should only send `movedBefore` messages for a collection with `addedBefore` messages.

    NOTE: The ordered collection DDP messages are not currently used by Meteor.
    They will likely be used by Meteor in the future.